Pkama07/summon/src/sys_prompt.md

 [2]<a href=/signup>Sign up here</a>
 [3]<textarea name=feedback>Tell us more...</textarea>

 You will use these to reason about which actions to perform and where.
+Note that the list of interactive elements will only consist of those that are in the passed screenshot; it's entirely possible (in most cases, likely) that there are interactive elements on the page which did not appear in the provided list becasue they are outside of the viewport.

 ## Your output